C-Chads/tinygl/README.md

 * Lit triangles will use the current material properties, even if they are textured.
 If the diffuse color is black, then your textured triangles will appear black.

+* Textured triangles are affected by their vertex colors- the per-vertex color is used as a "mask" for the texture on triangles.
+It is recommended you call glColor3f(1,1,1); before rendering a textured object to get the expected result- you only need to make this call once, and it can be before glBegin.

 * the X dimension of the rendering window with must be a multiple of 4.

 * Line rendering is not blended